ESPRI-Mod/synda/sdp/doc/postprocessing_tutorial.md

 ## Start SDT service

+To start the service, run command below

-synda daemon start
+    $ synda daemon start

 ## Start SDP service

-This is the post-processing server side daemon.
+This is the server side post-processing daemon.

+To start the service, run command below

-$ synda_pp start
+    $ synda_pp daemon start

 ## Start SDW service

-This is the post-processing client side daemon.
+This is the client side post-processing daemon.

+To start the service, run command below

     $ synda_wo start

 ## Download files

 Now the environment is ready, we can download some files.

+    $ synda install cmip5.output1.MPI-M.MPI-ESM-LR.decadal1995.mon.land.Lmon.r2i1p1.v20120529 baresoilFrac